Supporters rally around trans activist in Hershey's Women's Day campaign | CBC News

 "Spurring an international campaign to boycott a chocolate company definitely wasn't on my list of predictions for 2023," she quipped.

+She later added: "It was, and continues to be, an immense honour to be included in Hersheys Canada's campaign, as a young trans woman & feminist advocate."

-CBC reached out to her for an interview, but she was not available.
+CBC News reached out to her for an interview, but she was not available.

 Backlash to boycott